awsdocs/aws-codepipeline-user-guide/doc_source/permissions-reference.md

 The **Resources** column lists the resource required for API calls that support resource\-level permissions\.
 For API calls that do not support resource\-level permissions, you can grant users permission to use it, but you have to specify a wildcard \(\*\) for the resource element of your policy statement\.

-**CodePipeline API Operations and Required Permissions for Actions**
+**CodePipeline API Operations and required permissions for actions**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/permissions-reference.html)